• Skip to primary navigation

 Equipment

-• 6 quart Instant Pot or any size (must have YOGURT setting)
+• 6-quart Instant Pot or any size (must have YOGURT setting)

-• pastry brush to oil-coat the pot
+• pastry brush to coat the pot with oil

 • parchment paper if not using oil

-• non-fitted lid or plate or pizza pan
+• lid, plate, or pizza pan

 Easy FREE recipes to your inbox weeklyJoin The Kitchen Girl community!

-134 shares
+330 shares

 • Facebook